kas-lab/krr_bringup/README.md

 # krr_bringup
-ROS Meta Package for the Knowledge Representation and Reasoning course of TU Delft Robotics Masters
+ROS Meta Package for the course project in the Knowledge Representation and Reasoning course of TU Delft Robotics Masters

 ## Build docker image